tlevine/www.thomaslevine.com/content/!/street-sign-protocal/index.md

 * Being rectangular, a four-way intersection has four *corners* at the usual places.
 * A *pole* is a long cylinder sticking out of the ground.
-* A *street sign* is a flat rectangular thing that has text on both sides.
+* A *street sign* is a flat rectangular thing that has text on both faces.
+    The sign is oriented such that the text reads left-to-right.

 Next, let's discuss what is expected of all of the.